About DJ Flevah - Pindula, Local Knowledge

 Flevah plays at clubs but also plays at weddings, corporate events and other events.

 He has played back to back with international Djs such as Dj Waxxy, Dj Cindo, Dj Clock, Oskido and Dj Fresh.
-He has also bee the DJ at several after party shows for international acts like the Joe Thomas show in Harare, the Beenie Man Show, Zarfest, Elephant man, Sizzla, Capleton in Zimbabwe.
-He has played for top local artists that includes Winky D, Stunner and the South African Based Buffalo Soldier.
+He has also been the DJ at several after-party shows for international acts like the Joe Thomas show in Harare, the Beenie Man Show, Zarfest, Elephant Man, Sizzla, Capleton in Zimbabwe.
+He has played for top local artists that include Winky D, Stunner and Buffalo Soldier.

 References